pransito/PIT_GD_bv_release/README.md

 Ratings: statistical tests.
 Run the script "R/analyses/03_image_adequacy/ratings_analysis_for_paper.R".
 Check the instructions at the top of the script.

 7)
 Explorative correlations between loss aversion/PIT parameters and questionnaire data, is  with the script: "/02_classical_group_analyses/correlations_PIT_LA_questionnaires.R" Check the instructions at the top of the script.

+Enjoy!
+Any questions, or bugs please send by raising an issue in this GitHub repository.